Data's Day: Reception

 WIRED magazine ranked "Data's Day" as one of the best of Star Trek: The Next Generation in a 2012 review.
 They praise masterful acting by Brent Spiner as Data throughout the episode, offering what they call a "Pinocchio perspective" on the plot.
 In 2019, ThoughtCo ranked "Data's Day" as the 7th best episode of this series, pointing out its special and emotional view of a day aboard the Enterprise-D.

 In 2019, Den of Geek noted this episode for featuring romantic elements, pointing out the wedding of Chief Miles O'Brien and Keiko.
 This episode was noted by the Chicago Tribune in 1996 for introducing the character of Keiko as played by actress Rosalind Chao, she was also featured as a reoccurring character on Star Trek: Deep Space Nine.

-This episode was noted in To Boldly Go: Essays on Gender and Identity in the Star Trek Universe for featuring the marriage of Keiko and O'Brien, which was the only successful long term relationship in the entirety of Star Trek.
+This episode was noted in To Boldly Go: Essays on Gender and Identity in the Star Trek Universe for featuring the marriage of Keiko and O'Brien, which was the only successful long-term relationship in the entirety of Star Trek.
 They also note that their stories are continued on Star Trek: Deep Space Nine, and that they go on to have two children, Molly and Kirayoshi.

 In 2019, Screen Rant ranked "Data's Day" the seventh funniest episode of Star Trek: The Next Generation.

-In 2020, Gamespot recommended this episode for background on the character of Data.
+In 2020, GameSpot recommended this episode for background on the character of Data.

-In 2021, Cinemablend ranked this one of the top ten episodes of TNG.

 In 2021, Tom's Guide said this was a more "personal" episode that helped give the Star Trek universe "a new sense of reality".

 Tor Books gave it 7 out of 10.